-HEIRLOOM 1883 Pole lima.
-Bred as an improvement for both earliness and size.
-The vigorous climber has 4-6 quite large, creamy limas per pod.
-Produces over a long period - until frost.
-The 1936 James Vicks catalog states, "this standard pole bean is a popular as ever today".
-Even then it was considered an old timer.
-1 oz packet (approx. 25 seeds).
+The King of the Garden Pole Lima Bean is bred as an improvement for both earliness and size.
+The vigorous climber has 4-6 large, creamy limas per pod.
+Produces over a long period—until frost.
+The 1936 James Vicks catalog states, “this standard pole bean is as popular as ever today”.
+Even then it was considered an old-timer.